Plainview in Hale County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Agriculture.
 A significant historical year for this entry is 1912.

 Location.
 34° 11.227′ N, 101° 42.176′ W. Marker is in Plainview, Texas, in Hale County.
-Marker is at the intersection of Broadway Street and 7th Street, on the right when traveling north on Broadway Street.
+It is at the intersection of Broadway Street and 7th Street, on the right when traveling north on Broadway Street.
 Marker is on the northeast corner.
 Touch for map.
 Marker is in this post office area: Plainview TX 79072, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Schick Opera House (about 300 feet away, measured in a direct line); First Baptist Church of Plainview (about 600 feet away); Plainview Daily Herald (about 700 feet away); Colonel C. C. Slaughter (approx. 0.2 miles away); General Ranald Slidell MacKenzie (approx. 0.2 miles away); Lamar School (approx. 0.3 miles away); Blasingame Home (approx. 0.4 miles away); The Santa Fe Railroad in Plainview (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Schick Opera House (about 300 feet away, measured in a direct line); First Baptist Church of Plainview (about 600 feet away); Plainview Daily Herald (about 700 feet away); Colonel C. C. Slaughter (approx. 0.2 miles away); General Ranald Slidell MacKenzie (approx. 0.2 miles away); Lamar School (approx. 0.3 miles away); Blasingame Home (approx. 0.4 miles away); The Santa Fe Railroad in Plainview (approx. half a mile away).
 Touch for a list and map of all markers in Plainview.